Wolf Dieter Prix

 Wolf Dieter Prix is an Austrian architect.
 In 1968 he co-founded the architects' cooperative Coop Himmelb(l)au, which has an international reputation as an important representative of deconstructivism.

 Life

 Early life

-Mr. Prix' father was an architect too and he looked over his shoulder in the office.
+Wolf Prix's father was an architect; Wolf looked over his father's shoulder in the office.
 He went to the museum with him and asked: “Why don’t we finish the Tower of Babel?”
-Wolf's favourite meal was Beef with dill sauce, just like his mother and grandmother cooked it.
 The visit of the priory La Tourette (designed by Le Corbusier), located near Lyon, France, was his inspiration to study architecture.

 Education

 Wolf Prix studied at the Vienna University of Technology, the Architectural Association in London and the Southern California Institute of Architecture in Los Angeles, USA.

 Career

-In 1968 he founded the Viennese architects Coop Himmelb(l)au together with Helmut Swiczinsky and Michael Holzer.
+In 1968 he founded the Viennese architects' cooperative Himmelb(l)au together with Helmut Swiczinsky and Michael Holzer.
 Since Holzer (1971) and Swiczinsky (2001) left the office, Prix is the only remaining founding partner of the office.
-He currently heads it as Design Principal and Managing Director.
+He currently heads it as Design Principal and managing director.
 In 2006 he was commissioner for the Austrian pavilion at the 10th Venice Architecture Biennale.